-This is a brand new video that we just shot this February (2014).
 There is so much conflicting and confusing information when it comes to plant propagation that we recorded this private video to completely simplify the process of exactly which plant propagation techniques you should be using to make the most money with plants as quickly as possible, in the easiest possible way.

-So far feedback on both of these private YouTube videos has been nothing but positive.
+So far the feedback on both of these private YouTube videos has been nothing but positive.
 You know me, don’t expect some fancy Hollywood production.
 Because if you do, you’ll be sadly disappointed.
 What you get is me walking you through the complete process just as if you were standing there with me in the barn.
 I didn’t get all dressed up like on TV, I’m wearing my bibs and knowing me I probably made no effort to make sure they were clean.

-As a matter of fact, now that I think about it, at one point in the movie I’m wearing a bandana and sweating like crazy because I was out back working and Amber said: “Mike, we have to shoot video for the propagation kit.”
+As a matter of fact, now that I think about it, at one point in the movie I’m wearing a bandana and sweating like crazy because I was out back working and Amber said: “Mike, we have to shoot a video for the propagation kit.”
 That’s how it happens around here.
 Work, work, work, stop and make a movie, get back to work.
 If you find that unappealing then please don’t order.